Stephen Blais

 Before being elected to the Legislative Assembly of Ontario, he was the Ottawa City Councillor for Cumberland Ward.
 He won the ward in the 2010 Ottawa municipal election, defeating the incumbent Rob Jellett.
-He was re-elected in the 2014, 2018 municipal elections.
+He was re-elected in the 2014 and 2018 municipal elections.

 Early life and career

-Blais was born in Ottawa and grew up in the Queenswood Heights neighbourhood of Orléans in the former Cumberland Township.
-Upon graduating from St. Peter Catholic High School, he attended the University of Ottawa to pursue a Bachelor of Social Sciences.
+Blais was born at the Grace Hospital in Ottawa to Stephen and Debbie Blais (née Kane) and grew up in the Queenswood Heights neighbourhood of Orléans in the former Cumberland Township.
+Upon graduating from St. Peter Catholic High School, he attended the University of Ottawa to pursue a bachelor's degree in political science.
 Following university, he served as Executive Assistant to Jim Watson while Watson served in the Ontario Cabinet.
 Blais later moved to Carleton University where he worked as a media and communications advisor.

 Prior to being elected as a councillor, Blais served as an Ottawa Catholic School Board Trustee for Orléans-Cumberland.
 He was first elected as a Trustee in 2006 when he defeated the incumbent.

 Political career

+School trustee

+As part of his election campaign, Blais promised to donate the pay raise trustees voted for themselves.
+In 2006, Blais endowed a bursary at Carleton University for high school students from Orleans, Ontario.

 Ottawa City Council

-In 2010, Blais was elected the third Ottawa City Councillor for Cumberland Ward defeating the two-term incumbent.
-He quickly made his mark securing early victories by having the City of Ottawa conduct an environmental assessment to widen HWY 174 and to extend Light Rail Transit to Orléans.
+In 2010, Blais was elected the city councillor for Cumberland Ward, defeating the two-term incumbent, Rob Jellett.
+In his first term, he secured an environmental assessment for the proposed widening Highway 174 and pushed to extend light rail transit to Orléans.

+In 2011, Blais successfully spearheaded a campaign to ban smoking on outdoor patios in Ottawa.

+In 2013, Blais proposed that Ontario should re-upload Highway 174 and if not, allow the City of Ottawa to introduce a toll on out-of-town users to help pay for the much needed widening of the highway with the addition of a dedicated bus lane to Rockland.
+Ottawa City Council received a direction to pursue the uploading of Highway 174 and if not, to designate it as a toll highway under Subsection 40(2) of the Municipal Act, 2001 if Council so chooses in the future.
+The idea was well received by residents of Orléans.

-In addition to his focus on reducing commute times through investments in roads and transit, Blais prioritized local park construction.
-In his first term of office, seven new parks were built in Cumberland Ward and Blais announced a plan to partner with the local homebuilding industry to complete an $8 million expansion of Millennium Park.
+In his first term of office, Blais announced a plan to partner with the local homebuilding industry to complete an $8 million expansion of Millennium Park.

-Blais was named Chair of the City of Ottawa Transit Commission on December 10, 2014.
+In 2014, Blais was named Chair of the City of Ottawa Transit Commission.
 The Transit Commission is the body charged with oversight of the City's public transit provider OC Transpo.

-The Transit Commission is responsible for ensuring the development of a safe, efficient, accessible, and client-focused transit system and for providing overall guidance and direction to the Transit Services Department on all issues relating to the operation of public transit, including the O-Train and Para Transpo.
-The Transit Commission consists of eight members of Council and four citizen members, as approved by Council.
-The Transit Commission meets on a monthly basis in a public forum.
+Blais was re-elected in the 2014 and 2018 municipal elections.